herveyyy/Qwicha-extension-app/README.md

 ## Usage

 1. **Open the Portal**: Click the "Silid Qwicha" extension icon in your Chrome toolbar
+2. **Authentication**: Click the ⚙️ settings button to access cookie management
+3. **Get Cookies**: Use "Get Cookies" button to retrieve authentication from Wela domains
-2. **View Classes**: See all your classes in a clean, minimal list format
+4. **View Classes**: See all your classes in a clean, minimal list format
-3. **Select Class**: Click any class to view its activities
+5. **Select Class**: Click any class to view its activities
-4. **Access Activities**: Click any activity to redirect to the full LMS
+6. **Access Activities**: Click any activity to redirect to the full LMS
-5. **Navigate Back**: Use the back button to return to class list
+7. **Navigate Back**: Use the back button to return to class list

+### Authentication Flow

+1. **Login**: Go to `https://staging-33.wela-v15.dev/login#login` and log in
+2. **Get Cookies**: In the extension, click ⚙️ → "Get Cookies" to store authentication
+3. **Persistent State**: Your login status persists across browser sessions
+4. **Auto-Detection**: Extension automatically detects valid authentication cookies

 ## How It Works